-Jury starts deliberating the case of competing wills in Aretha Franklin estate

-Another lawyer, Craig Smith, pointed to the first line of the document, which was displayed on four large posters in front of the jury.

-“Says right here: ‘This is my will.’
-She’s speaking from the grave, folks,” Smith said of Franklin.
+Jury decides Aretha Franklin will found in her couch is a valid document

+PONTIAC, Mich.
+(AP) — A document handwritten by singer Aretha Franklin and found in her couch after her 2018 death is a valid Michigan will, a jury said Tuesday, a critical turn in a dispute that has turned her sons against each other.

+It’s a victory for Kecalf Franklin and Edward Franklin whose lawyers had argued that papers dated 2014 should override a 2010 will that was discovered around the same time in a locked cabinet at the Queen of Soul’s home in suburban Detroit.

-Franklin, known as the Queen of Soul, did not leave behind a formal, typewritten will when she died five years ago at age 76.
-But two documents, with scribbles and hard-to-decipher passages, emerged in 2019 when a niece was scouring the home for records.
+Aretha Franklin did not leave behind a formal, typewritten will when she died five years ago at age 76.
+But both documents, with scribbles and hard-to-decipher passages, suddenly emerged in 2019 when a niece scoured the home for records.

 Franklin’s estate managers have been paying bills, settling millions in tax debts and generating income through music royalties and other intellectual property.
 The will dispute, however, has been unfinished business.

-One will, dated 2010, was locked in a cabinet.
-Another, dated four years later, was found around the time same in the living room under cushions.
-The issue for the jury: Is the 2014 version valid under Michigan law?
-If so, it could trump the 2010 version.

-There are differences between the competing documents, though they both appear to indicate Franklin’s four sons would share income from music and copyrights.
+There are differences between the 2010 and 2014 versions, though they both appear to indicate that Franklin’s four sons would share income from music and copyrights.

 But under the 2014 will, Kecalf Franklin and grandchildren would get his mother’s main home in Bloomfield Hills, which was valued at $1.1 million when she died but is worth much more today.